 I love my dogs’ wet, sloppy kisses … especially after they’ve enjoyed one of these homemade treats.
 I call them Fresh Breath Dog Biscuits because these bark-worthy bites feature breath-freshening herbs.
 Mixed with gluten-free flours and other wholesome ingredients, these dog treats are healthy, easy-to-make, and bound to make your pup’s tail wag!

 A Look At The Ingredients

-Coconut Flour – Offers fiber, good fat, and protein.
+Coconut Flour – Coconut flour is naturally gluten-free and grain-free.
+This delicious smelling ingredient offers fiber, good fat, and protein.
 HERE is the coconut flour that I use!

 Mint – In moderation, mint is great for your pup’s breath and digestive health.
 According to the Continental Kennel Club, wild mint, spearmint, and peppermint are all non-toxic to dogs.
 The only species that you must watch out for is English pennyroyal (Mentha pulegium).

 Parsley – Parsley is another fresh breath herb that can benefit your pooch when consumed in moderation.
 It’s considered safe in dried and fresh forms and has been known to fight inflammation, soothe stomach upset, fight arthritis, fight urinary tract infections, and aid detoxification.

 Eggs – While used as a binder in this recipe, eggs do offer up a nice boost of protein, amino acids, vitamins, and minerals.
 Find out more about eggs for dogs in our Food Facts feature HERE.